newday0609/API-Design/guidelines/Documentation.md

 The `Xyz` API is a...
 ```

+> Note: For publishing API documentation to the external Developer Portal site, set the `pub-ready` value to `false`.
+This allows the Developer Portal team to publish the API content in the UAT environment and review stylistic issues.
+If it is good to go, the technical author will modify the `pub-ready` value to `true`.
+During the next scheduled deployment, the content will be published in the production environment.

 ### Opening a PR to the Content Repository

 The Developer Portal ingests content from the [Documentation Repository](https://github.com/NewDayCards/NewDay.Docs.DevPortal.Content).